 An Etymological Dictionary of the Scottish Language: Illustrating the Words in Their Different Significations, by Examples from Ancient and Modern Writers; Shewing Their Affinity to Those of Other Languages, and Especially the Northern; Explaining Many Terms, Which, Though Now Obsolete in England, Were Formerly Common to Both Countries; and Elucidating National Rites, Customs, and Institutions, in Their Analogy to Those of Other Nations: to which is Prefixed, a Dissertation on the Origin of the Scottish Language, Volume 1 (1808) by John Jamieson.

 Speaking of Animals: A Dictionary of Animal Metaphors (1995) by Robert Allen Palmatier.

 This article was posted on Tuesday, January 6th, 2015 at 8:14 pm and is filed under "How now brown cow", Countries & Cultures, England, English, Languages, Scotland, USA, Words & Phrases.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.